TanStack/table/README.md

 If you want to override a particular column's filtering method, you can set the `filterMethod` option on a column.

 To completely override the filter that is shown, you can set the `filterRender` column option.
 Using this option you can specify the JSX that is shown.
-The option is passed an `onFilterChange` method which must be called with the the value that you wan't to pass to the `filterMethod` option whenever the filter has changed.
+The option is passed an `onFiltersChange` method which must be called with the the value that you wan't to pass to the `filterMethod` option whenever the filter has changed.

 See <a href="http://react-table.js.org/?selectedKind=2.%20Demos&selectedStory=Custom%20Filtering&full=0&down=1&left=1&panelRight=0&downPanel=kadirahq%2Fstorybook-addon-actions%2Factions-panel" target="\_parent">Custom Filtering</a> demo for examples.